charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 ### Reduce dimensions {#sec:rdim}
 Another approach to reduce cognitive complexity of multi-dimensional data, is to reduce the dimensions in some coherent way.
 For example, the **principal components analysis** (PCA) can be conducted to reduce the number of variables by combining the correlated ones [@hotelling1933analysis].
 Similarly, the **choice modeler approach** aims to evaluate multiple decision variants, in a very large decision space.
 The concept is to identify criteria that do not influence the output (here, the decision option ranking), and remove these dimensions, to simplify without loosing correctness [@Piotr].

-In the same vein, multiple dimensions can be summarized by creating an **aggregated metric**, e.g an indication of a lake recreation value would combine variables such as water quality, lake size, boat options (*reference : work Ryan shared.
-Cite? bpb*)
+In the same vein, multiple dimensions can be summarized by creating an **aggregated metric**, e.g an indication of a lake recreation value would combine variables such as water quality, lake size, boat options (work of Ryan Noe)

 ###Multiple linked views {#sec:multiplelinked}
 Several options to display multi-variate data were discussed.
 However they all realistically apply to a limited number of variables.
 As dimensions of the data increase, it is often interesting to show several linked graphs of the same dataset to convey the complex information.
 This solution gives different perspectives to the viewer.
 In the case of a static display, the graphs are connected by matching color coding or other corresponding parameters, as in figures \ref{fig:hadka}, \ref{fig:arkemaa}a, \ref{fig:arkemaa}b and \ref{fig:addl}c.